HuanLab/ISFrag/README.md

 # Part 2: MS1 Feature Extraction

 `ISFrag` supports multiple ways to generate an MS1 featuretable.
-Users can choose to use `XCMS` to extract features from mzXML files, upload their own featuretable in csv format, or combine both features extracted by `XCMS` with their own featuretable.
+Users can choose to use `XCMS` to extract features from mzXML files (Section 2.1), upload their own featuretable in csv format (Section 2.2), or combine both features extracted by `XCMS` with their own featuretable (both Section 2.1 and Section 2.2).
 For the rest of the tutorial, to view details and additional parameters of functions, type:
 `help("<function name>")`.
+Note: CAMERA adduct and isotope annotation can only be used for `XCMS` ONLY `ISFrag` analysis.

 ## 2.1 XCMS Feature Extraction